Salman Khan: Personal life

 Khan resides in Galaxy Apartments, Bandra, Mumbai.
 He also has a 150-acre plot in Panvel which has 3 bungalows, a swimming pool and a gym.
-Khan is a fitness enthusiast and maintains a strict regimen.
+He is a fitness enthusiast and maintains a strict regimen.

+Khan has never married.
 In 1999, he began dating Bollywood actress Aishwarya Rai; their relationship was often reported in the media until the couple separated in 2001.
 Khan started dating actress Katrina Kaif.
 After years of speculations, Kaif admitted in an interview in 2011 that she had been in a serious relationship with Khan for several years, but it ended in 2010.
 Sangeeta Bijlani and Somy Ali were also in serious relationships with Khan.

 Since 2012, Khan is in a relationship with Romanian actress Iulia Vântur.

 In August 2011, Khan admitted that he suffers from trigeminal neuralgia, a facial nerve disorder commonly known as the "suicide disease".
 The disorder occurs due to the inflammation of trigeminal nerve in the face.
 In an interview, he said that he has been quietly suffering from it for the past seven years, but now the pain has become unbearable.
 He said that it has even affected his voice, making it much harsher.

 Khan identifies as both Muslim and Hindu, commenting that, "I'm Hindu and Muslim both.
 I'm Bharatiya (an Indian)".
 He explained, "My father is Muslim and my mother is Hindu".

 In the media

+Salman Khan's name is often shortened to SK in the media, also reflected in the name of his gym brand "SK-27 Gym" and his film company SKF (Salman Khan Films).
+He is also known by his nickname "Bhai" or "Bhaijaan" (meaning brother), referenced in the title of his films Bajrangi Bhaijaan (2015) and Kisi Ka Bhai Kisi Ki Jaan (2023).